cs1302uga/cs1302-tutorials/javadoc/javadoc.md

 with a command-line text editor (e.g. emacs, vi, etc.).
 To get the most out of this tutorial, you should follow along and take notes.

+## Course-Specific Learning Outcomes

+* **LO3.b:** Create class, interface, method, and inline documentation that satisfies a set of requirements.
+* **LO3.c:** Generate user-facing API documentation for a software solution.

 ### Getting Started

 The steps in this tutorial assume that you are logged into the Nike server.